hkspm-yp/Astro-e-calendar/README.md

 User has to update the format of the dates (e.g.: 13Aug2022 -> 2022-08-13) manually and input the predicted peak time from the IMO’s Meteor Shower Calendar (pdf document form IMO’s resources page).

-If the format of this IMO website is changed, the programme will generate incorrect information.
+If the format of this IMO website is changed, the program will generate incorrect information.

-Since the IMO website above provides the meteor shower of current year only, the programme will always give the same result even another year is selected.
+Since the IMO website above provides the meteor shower of current year only, the program will always give the same result even another year is selected.

 ## Compare with MICA
-This programme uses a python module - Skyfield where most of its generated data fit perfectly with MICA's output.
+This program uses a python module - Skyfield where most of its generated data fit perfectly with MICA's output.
 However, there are some modifications as explained below:

 **Rounding of number**